jingyingyue/BT2101-Forex-Trading/README.md

 # Forex Trading Algorithm

-This algorithm was created to generate as much positive returns as possible in foreign exchange trading.
+This algorithm was created to in hopes of generating as much positive returns as possible in foreign exchange trading.

-It was built based on Logistic Regression, Long Short-Term Memory (LSTM) and Moving Average Crossover.
+My strategy was to use machine learning and reinforce by retraining my model throughout the process.
+The algorithm was built based on Logistic Regression, Long Short-Term Memory (LSTM) and Moving Average Crossover.